About Your Bill

 The peak use charge is used to recover the costs of constructing the facilities required to meet peak capacity demands.
 Only those customers whose water use patterns place peak capacity demands on the water system are subject to the peak use charge.

 Your winter quarter consumption, which is based on water use during the billing cycle ending in February, March or April of each year, serves as the basis for calculating the peak use charge.
+As well as, for some customers, the way in which sewer consumption is billed.
 Winter quarter consumption is updated each June 1st.
 The peak use charge does not appear on your bill until you have had a full winter quarter.

 Peak use charges apply to water use exceeding 1.3 times the preceding winter quarter consumption or 6,000 gallons above the preceding winter quarter consumption, whichever is greater.
 Only two of the four quarterly bills you receive each year are subject to peak use charges - those based on meter readings taken June through November.